top of page

 General: Applications and forms are to be obtained from, completed, and returned to the Resource Development Coordinator for the Alabama Council on Compulsive Gambling Board, or his or her designate.

-Gambling Addiction training - Complete 30 clock hours of training which is approved by the Board.
+Problem Gambling Workshops - Complete 30 clock hours of specified workshops, which are approved by the Board.

 Education: The applicant must include a copy of diploma, transcript, or current license with the application for inclusion in the hotline list.
 For counselors who are not state licensed, counselors must work for a non-profit organization or religious entity with a tax exempt number.
 Applicant must provide documentation of such affiliation.
 Certification to practice will end when applicant no longer works with a non-profit or religious organization or when no longer licensed.